subhamsworup/subhamsworup/README.md

 ### ⚡️ A quick introduction

 - 🎓 IT undergrad
-- 🌱 I’m currently learning Java ,DBMS and HTML.
+- 🌱 I’m currently learning Java ,DBMS .
 - 🤟🏻 I'm a shutterbug and melophile

 ---